 Instructions

-- Add 2 cups of fresh or frozen raspberries to a saucepan over medium-high heat.
-Stir constantly for about 3-4 minutes until the raspberries turn into a paste.
-Remove from the heat.
+- Add raspberries to a saucepan over medium heat.
+Cook for 3–4 minutes, stirring constantly, until the raspberries break down into a thick sauce.

-- Let it rest for 5 minutes to thicken then serve.
-Enjoy!
+- Let the mixture rest for 5–10 minutes to thicken.

 How do we calculate the nutrition info?